 After 4 years at university in Nottingham, I moved to North London for a year.
 I could tell you I lived in Hampstead but I couldn’t afford that.
 Instead, I lived in a tiny pressure-cooker of a flat in Kilburn.

 I spent a few years working for Channel 4 Television as a writer and editor in their programme support department and then as a newspaper subeditor for The Argus.
 Lots of headlines about badgers, if my memory serves me correctly.

 When I turned 40, I realised the only thing I’d ever wanted to be when I was younger was an author – but with business and children I’d parked it in the ‘dream’ pile of life.
 Something other people did, not me.
 Sound familiar?

-I still live in Brighton and Hove with my partner, our two children, an insane puppy and chilled out cat.
-I’m a (lapsed) marathon runner, occasional performer and drinker of coffee and wine.
+This year, I moved to the French Alps with my partner, our two children, our insane puppy and chilled out cat.
+I’m also a skier, a (lapsed) marathon runner, occasional performer and drinker of coffee and wine.
 Not at the same time.